 Changes cost money.
 Big changes cost even more money.
 If your company’s document generation requirements are likely to change in the future (and if you don’t think they will—they will), it’s important right now to pick a scalable and flexible solution so you’re not left scrambling or paying a premium for new software.
 You’ll want to look for a solution that has a small or even no limit on the number of simultaneous documents or number of pages.

-No one solution, not even Windward’s, is best for all use cases (although there are no-implementation costs involved).
+No one solution, not even Windward’s is best for all use cases (although there are no-implementation costs involved).

 It’s important now to carefully consider all of your options so you won’t be making a costly mistake in the future.
 Reviews can help immensely.